John Boyega

 John Boyega Bio

-John Adedayo Bamidele Adegboyega (born 17 March 1992), known professionally as John Boyega, is an English actor and producer.
-He first received notice in Britain for his performance as a teenage gang leader in the comedy horror film Attack the Block (2011) and had his international breakthrough portraying Finn in Star Wars: The Force Awakens (2015).
-Boyega has combined leading roles in mainstream franchises with outspoken advocacy and a growing role as a producer through his company UpperRoom Entertainment.
+John Adedayo Bamidele Adegboyega, known professionally as John Boyega, is a British actor and producer born on 17 March 1992 in London, England.
+He first drew widespread attention in the United Kingdom for his performance as a teenage gang leader in the 2011 science fiction comedy horror film Attack the Block.
+He later achieved international fame for playing Finn in Star Wars: The Force Awakens (2015), a role he reprised across the Star Wars sequel trilogy.

 Early Life and Background